PracticalHarware/Speranza-Cieca/Wiring/Intro.md

-#View all the realted wiring in the files in this folder
+#View all the realted wiring in the files in this folder.